shravangajula/DP-900-CertificationUpdates/daily_updates.md

 - Reviewed 80 Azure Data Engineer Associate certification questions from a YouTube video.
 - Took a practice exam from the Microsoft official page.

+took a practice exam on the official Microsoft site and scored 82%.